 FleishmanHillard is committed to transformation and empowerment, and will continue to pursue and enhance all facets of empowerment.

-As of October 2018, we’re a Level 1 B-BBEE contributor, and improving every day.
+As of December 2021, we’ve maintained our status as a Level 1 B-BBEE contributor, and improving every day.

 For FleishmanHillard’s latest B-BBEE certificate: Click here